alexmoise/WooCommerce-Email-Templates-Preview/README.md

 # WooCommerce-Email-Templates-Preview
+---
+## This plugin is not longer maintained and won't work on WooCommerce versions 3.0 and above
+## Please use an alternative plugin
+---
 You probably seen it before...
 Team of developers working on WooCommerce implementation, crunching late-night hours with thousands of lines of code (and complicated talks with designers).
 They think about all of the complex payment systems and 3rd party integrations, only to forget about one simple little detail - EMAILS.

 Yes, emails are easily overlooked, but very important part of your eCommerce system.
 Think about it.
 They are the first vessel of communication that your users receive when order is in place.
 They are on front lines of attack when you issue refunds or send away shipping confirmations.
 Yet, there was no easy way to test whole scope of emails that are being sent by WooCommerce system.